camptocamp/terradb/README.md

 ### `/states`

-Returns the latest serial of each states stored in the database, along with its lock information.
+Returns the latest serial of each state stored in the database, along with its lock information.